d2718/dumb-cgi/README.md

 An adequate, essentially dependencyless CGI library in Rust.

-The purpose of this library is to allow server-side CGI programs to easily parse requests (in particular "multipart/formdata" requests) without pulling in a bunch of full-featured crates. `dumb_cgi` does not attempt (or at least won't start off attempting) to be resource-efficient; its chief goals are simplicity and ease of use.
+The purpose of this library is to allow server-side CGI programs to easily parse requests (in particular "multipart/formdata" requests) and generate responses without pulling in a bunch of full-featured crates. `dumb_cgi` does not attempt (or at least won't start off attempting) to be resource-efficient; its chief goals are simplicity and ease of use.
 Some trade-offs it makes are:

   * It does a lot of copying and makes a lot of small allocations.
 This makes it easier to use (and write), but it carries a performance and